 English Education

-Students wishing to teach English in the public high schools should pursue the following course of study, working carefully with advisors in the English department as well as in the Education department to make sure that they are fulfilling all state requirements.
+Students wishing to teach English in the public high schools should pursue the following course of study for the Educational Studies with a concentration in English Education major, working carefully with advisors in the English department as well as in the Education department to make sure that they are fulfilling all requirements.

 Common Career Paths

-Some of the top jobs for those with English Education bachelor degrees include English language and literature teacher, writer, librarian, public relations specialist, editor, content manager, and much more.
+Some of the top jobs for those with a bachelor’s degree with English Education include English language and literature teacher, writer, librarian, public relations specialist, editor, content manager, and much more.
+Teacher licensure may be required for some of these positions.

 Common Salary Ranges for Graduates